microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
 	 * Controls if a cancel button should show to allow the user to cancel the
 	 * long running operation.
-Clients that don't support cancellation are allowed
-	 * to ignore the setting.
+	 * Clients that don't support cancellation can ignore the setting.
 	 */
 	cancellable?: boolean;